 As with other dogs in this family, Elkhounds thrive in the winter but wilt a bit in the summer, although they adapt well to most living situations.

 RECOMMENDED READ: 5 Best Shed-Free Dogs & Breeds That Don't Shed

 26. Jack Russell Terrier

 However, it is important to be aware that they can also be stubborn and difficult to train.

-New owners should consider professional obedience training.
-Jack Russell Terrier’s adapt to most living conditions and most weather, but they need a lot of exercise because of their high energy.
+Jack Russell Terriers adapt to most living conditions and most weather, but they need a lot of exercise because of their high energy.